hasindu2008/slow5lib/README.md

+This branch has a half done experimental implementation not used anywhere.
+Can be potentially deleted.

 # slow5lib

 *slow5lib* is a software library for reading & writing SLOW5 files. *slow5lib* is designed to facilitate use of data in SLOW5 format by third-party software packages.
 Existing packages that read/write data in FAST5 format can be easily modified to support SLOW5.